byrenx/wiki-book/readme.md

 ### Next, Install gulp

-`sudo npm install --save gulp gulp-connect gulp-open` and instal also `npm install -g gulp` to install it globally for it to be available in the command line.
+`npm install --save gulp gulp-connect gulp-open` and instal also `npm install -g gulp` to install it globally for it to be available in the command line.

 Create `src` and `dist` folder, then create `gulpfile.js` file in the root folder of the project.
 Write content in `gulpfile.js` see sample from this project.
 Add or create a `index.html` file inside `src` folder then run `$ gulp` from the terminal. you should able to browse the local server you being setup in `gulpfile.js`

 ### Installing Browserify and reactify

-Directly using npm in the terminal, `sudo npm install --save browserify reactify vinyl-source-stream`
+Directly using npm in the terminal, `npm install --save browserify reactify vinyl-source-stream`

 ### Install Bootstrap, Jquery and ...

-`sudo npm install --save bootstrap jquery gulp-concat`
+`npm install --save bootstrap jquery gulp-concat`

+### Install ESlint for linting JSX

+`npm install gulp-eslint`

+### Install react, react-router and flux

+`npm instal react react-router flux`